epearcecrump/symmetricNNs/README.md

 ### Installation

-1. Activate the virtual environment provided by Poetry:
+1. In a terminal, activate the virtual environment provided by Poetry:

 `$ poetry shell`